-- Survey, including history, physical exam and diagnostic laboratory studies. - Intradermal, scratch and puncture tests. - Patch, photo, insufflate and provocative antigen tests. - Procedures to desensitize patients to antigens or haptens.
+- Survey, including history, physical exam and diagnostic laboratory studies. - Intradermal, scratch and puncture tests. - Patch, photo, insufflate and provocative antigen tests.

-- Ultrasound, radiotherapy and radiothermy treatments. - Injections of anti-allergen, antihistamine, bronchodilator or antispasmodic agents.
+- Procedures to desensitize patients to antigens or haptens. - Ultrasound, radiotherapy and radiothermy treatments. - Injections of anti-allergen, antihistamine, bronchodilator or antispasmodic agents.

-We do not pay for: fungal or bacterial skin tests (such as those given for tuberculosis or diphtheria), psychological testing, evaluation or therapy for allergies and environmental studies, evaluation or control.
+We do not pay for: fungal or bacterial skin tests (such as those given for tuberculosis or diphtheria) or environmental studies, evaluation or control.